-For example, someone who handled asbestos-containing materials for years in a factory likely inhaled or ingested more asbestos fibers than someone who was exposed at a summer job.
+For example, someone who handled asbestos-containing materials for years in a factory likely inhaled or ingested more asbestos fibers than someone who was exposed at a summer job one year.

-Along with your degree of exposure, your legal team must prove that the company (or companies) in question knew or should have known the risks of asbestos and ignored them or did not warn you about them.
+Along with your degree of exposure, your legal team must prove that the company (or companies) in question knew or should have known the risks of asbestos — and ignored them or failed to warn you about them.

-When building your case, Sokolove Law will gather certain information from you to help identify to which products you were exposed, the level of exposure, and the duration of the exposure.
+When building your case, Sokolove Law will gather certain information from you to help identify which products you were exposed to, the level of exposure, and the duration of the exposure.

 Which Companies Are at Fault

-- If you or others around you used multiple asbestos-containing products, some or all of their manufacturers could be liable.
+- Multiple Points of Exposure: If you or people around you used multiple asbestos-containing products, some or all of their manufacturers could be liable.
 This could increase your chances of a larger recovery.

-- If you served in the U.S. military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.
+- Military Experience: Mesothelioma claims are made against the manufacturers of asbestos-containing products, not the United States military or government.
+If you served in the U.S. military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.

 Medical Expenses and Economic Losses